 The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at reporting date, taking into account the risks and uncertainties surrounding the obligation.
-Where a provision is measured using the cashflows estimated to settle the present obligation, its carrying amount is the present value of those cashflows.
+When a provision is measured using the cashflows estimated to settle the present obligation, its carrying amount is the present value of those cashflows (where the effect of the time value of money is material).